YuechenTUM/YuechenTUM.github.io/_posts/2021-04-20-AI-and-intellectual-property.md

 author: Yueechen
 description: "When using the commercial software Fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
 So can long-term CFD transient simulations be accelerated?"
 ---
-Recently I was [reading an article](https://www.rollingstone.com/music/music-features/nirvana-kurt-cobain-ai-song-1146444/) about a cool project that intends to have a neural network create songs of the late club of the 27 (artists that have tragically died at age 27 or near, and in the height of their respective careers), artists such as Amy Winehouse, Jimmy Hendrix, Curt Cobain and Jim Morrison.
+I recently finished writing my master's thesis.
+During the course of this project, in the first three months, I actively cooperated with a Chinese university to write a code specifically for pit thermal storage simulation using C++ which can accelerate fundamentally.
+And I completed the development of the information exchange code for the common mesh of the two-dimensional interface.
+However, for various reasons, I finally chose to use the commercial software Ansys Fluent to simulate a three-dimensional model for a year span, hoping to find a lower limit for the balance between simulation speed and quality.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/tjzOzuKQhSM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=zE16Qd68n1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The project was created by [Over the Bridge](https://overthebridge.org), an organization dedicated to increase awareness on mental health and substance abuse in the music industry, trying to denormalize and remove the glamour around such illnesses within the music community.